Eugen Varga

+Eugen Samuilovich Varga (Note: Jenő Varga, Евгений Самуилович Варга) (né Weiss; (Note: Weisz) 6 November 1879 – 7 October 1964) was a Hungarian communist revolutionary and Soviet economist who served as People's Commissar of Finance during the Hungarian Soviet Republic.
+After the overthrow of the Soviet Republic, he fled to the Soviet Union, where he served as an advisor to Soviet leader Joseph Stalin on economic matters.

 Biography

 Early years

-Varga was born Jenő Weiß (Hungarian orthography: Weisz) to a poor Jewish family, as a son of Samuel Weisz—a teacher in the primary school of Nagytétény—and Julianna Singer.
-Eugen "Jenő" Varga studied philosophy and economic geography at the University of Budapest.
+Varga was born Eugen Weiss (Jenő Weisz) to a poor Jewish family, as a son of Samuel Weiss—a teacher in the primary school of Nagytétény—and Julianna Singer.
+Eugen "Jenő" Varga studied philosophy and economic geography at the University of Budapest, completing a PhD in 1909.
+He also studied in Berlin and Paris.
 In 1906, he started writing in socialist and academic journals, mainly on economic subjects.
 Before World War I, he gained some fame by discussing the origins of inflation in Austria-Hungary with Otto Bauer.
 In this period, he belonged to the Marxist Centrists, of whom Karl Kautsky and Rudolf Hilferding were the most prominent spokesmen.

 Hungarian revolution

 In February 1919, Varga joined the newly created Hungarian Communist Party.
-During the short-lived Hungarian Soviet Republic of 1919, led by Béla Kun, he was People's Commissar for Finance (March 21–April 3), and then chairman of the Supreme Council of National Economy.
+During the short-lived Hungarian Soviet Republic of 1919, led by Béla Kun, he was People's Commissar for Finance (21 March–3 April), and then chairman of the Supreme Council of National Economy.
 After the overthrow of the Soviet Republic, he fled to Vienna.